 All RMAC seats and positions were filled for the majority of 2024, with one seat remaining open in the latter half of the year.
 The Chair and Vice-Chair are appointed on an annual basis: Chair Dr. Marc Horney and Vice-Chair Dr. Stephanie Larson were re-appointed to those positions through January 2025.
 Member Rich Ross was reappointed to a four-year term in January 2024.

 Jeremy Walker, manager of Corte Madera Ranch, was appointed to backfill Billie Roney’s seat in July 2024.
 In November, Member Andrée Soares indicated her intention to step down from the RMAC after the first 2025 meeting in January.
-Open seats will be assessed at the first meeting of the new year to determine if current members will continue in their seats.
+Open seats and members’ ability to remain in their seat for the duration of the year will be assessed at the first meeting of the new year to determine if current members will continue in their seats.
 If so, reappointment votes will be cast at the first meeting of the new year if a quorum is present; if not, nominations for new members will be accepted and reviewed as submitted.

 RMAC ACCOMPLISHMENTS